Jamazi4/bimcat/node-notes.md

 input as node value where key is inputId and value is bool indicating if slot is active

+### --11-07-2025--

+So now the group input works.
+Only for slots but works.

+Implemented extrude node again and gemini did the manual indexing as ConvexGeometry closed all faces.
+This is not a good long term approach.
+Need to come up with custom method for doing a standardized approach to triangulation.

+Also currently the switch works even if I connect the wrong type.

 ## General

 the problems to solve can be divided into two categories: